: Is it true you once killed three Blue Suns mercenaries with one bullet? Garrus

 - Simo Häyhä once shot eight Russian soldiers with one bullet.
 They thought they were being attacked by multiple snipers and ran away.

-- One of the reasons why police (unlike soldiers) use hollowpoint and other such controlled expansion/frangible rounds.
-In war it's assumed that the man behind an enemy will be another enemy.
-The police shoot people in an environment where the person behind their target is likely to be an innocent bystander.
+- This is the reason why police (unlike soldiers) use hollowpoint and other such controlled expansion/frangible rounds.
+In war it's assumed that the man behind an enemy will usually be another enemy, and in any case even a relatively primitive Bullet Proof Vest will No Sell a hollowpoint without doing much more than bruising the target.
+The police shoot people in an environment where the person behind their target is likely to be an innocent bystander, and body armour is fairly uncommon in the hands of criminals.

 - This was pretty common in jungle combat during the Pacific Theater of World War II, especially on the American side.
 The 30-06 cartridge the American guns used was absurdly overpowered for short-range use, and no one had body armor, so firing into a tightly packed mass of Japanese troops could cause two or three casualties with ease.
 The Japanese guns, having only about half the muzzle energy, were much less likely to do this.